 ScreenSkills and Wildscreen Mentorship Scheme

-The ScreenSkills and Wildscreen Mentorship scheme is working to make the natural history industry a more diverse and inclusive space through mentorship opportunities for 2021-22.
-Applications are currently closed for the pilot of this scheme.
+The ScreenSkills and Wildscreen Emerging Talent Mentorship scheme is back for a second year working to make the UK Natural History Film & TV industry a more diverse and inclusive space through mentorship opportunities.

-We are encouraging applications from groups who are currently underrepresented within the industry.
-This includes , but is not limited to ethnically diverse individuals, LGBTQIA , individuals living with disability, womxn and individuals from low socio-economic backgrounds.
+We are encouraging applications from UK based individuals belonging to groups which are currently underrepresented within the industry.
+This includes, but is not limited to ethnically diverse individuals, LGBTQIA , individuals living with disability, neurodiverse individuals, womxn, individuals from low socio-economic backgrounds and individuals returning to the industry after a leave of absence.
 Full details on eligibility can be found in the 'Application Criteria' section of this page.

-The program will be delivered virtually (remotely) and requires a commitment of 10 hours over 7-months from August 2021 to February/March 2022 (6 hours of this dedicated to mentoring sessions).
+The program will be delivered both virtually and in-person and requires a commitment of 14 hours over 5-months from August 2022 to December 2022 (5 hours of this dedicated to mentoring sessions).

-Applicants must be based in the UK and have not participated in a ScreenSkills mentorship programme previously.
+Applicants must be based in the UK (specifically the South-West, Wales or West Midlands) and have not participated in a ScreenSkills mentorship programme previously.

-This scheme is only open to individuals aged 18 or above
+This scheme is only open to individuals aged 18-30.

 Diversity & Inclusion